OfficialTeamUIX/UIX-Lite/README.md

 ## How-To

 * DO NOT USE ON AN UNMODIFIED XBOX.
 It wont work, and you'll brick your Xbox.
 Make sure you have a modchip or softmod installed that doesnt rely on the dashboard files to boot.
-* Download the patch tool from the releases page.
+* Download VisualXIP from the Tools page.

-* Copy the unmodified 5960 Dashboard files to the unmodified directory in the patch tool package.
+* Copy the unmodified 5960 Dashboard files to a directory on your computer.
-* Run the patch tool.
+* Use VisualXIP to patch the xboxdash.xbe to allow modified xips
+* Use VisualXIP to modify the xips in xboxdashdata.185ead00 with the updated xap source files or download the premodified xips from the releases page.
-* Copy the "modified" files, including config.xbx to the root of your C drive on your Xbox.
+* Copy the "modified" files via ftp, including config.xbx to the root of your C drive on your Xbox.

 ## Modifications